kubeshop/testkube-docs/docs/articles/install/3-install-with-helm.md

         "*": <email of a Google Workspace user>

 ```
 Please note that it is required to create a k8s secret with a service account JSON key file and mount it to Dex pod.
-Follow this documentation to see full configuration: https://dexidp.io/docs/connectors/google/
+Follow official [documentation](https://dexidp.io/docs/connectors/google/) to see full configuration.

 Alternatively, you can use [a local database with static users](/testkube-pro-on-prem/articles/auth/#static-users) which acts as a virtual identity provider for evaluations.